lassoan/SlicerMONAIAuto3DSeg/README.md

 Extension for [3D Slicer](https://www.slicer.org) for fully automatic AI segmentation of images using [MONAI Auto3DSeg models](https://docs.monai.io/en/stable/auto3dseg.html).

 Highlights:
-- Many ready-to-use segmentation models: see **[complete list - with screenshots, computation times, list of segments](https://github.com/lassoan/SlicerMONAIAuto3DSeg/releases/tag/ModelsTestResults)**
+- Dozens of ready-to-use segmentation models: see **[complete list - with screenshots, computation times, list of segments](https://github.com/lassoan/SlicerMONAIAuto3DSeg/releases/tag/ModelsTestResults)**
-  - multiple imaging modalities: CT (various abdominal organs, bones, vessels, heart, lungs), MR (brain, prostate)
+  - multiple imaging modalities: CT (various abdominal organs, bones, vessels, heart, lungs, ...), MR (brain, prostate, ...)
-  - healthy anatomy and lesions: tumor, edema, hemorrhage, etc.
+  - both healthy anatomy and lesions (tumor, edema, hemorrhage, etc.) are segmented and segments are described by standard terminology (DICOM/SNOMED CT)
   - multiple input volumes may be utilized: currently used for prostate and brain tumor segmentation
   - models are automatically downloaded when needed (and cached in the user's home folder within `.MONAIAuto3DSeg` subfolder)
+  - sample data set is provided for each model: one click for downloading test data, one click to segment it.
+  - completely free (even for commercial use), restriction free license for all the software and all models
 - Efficient processing:
+  - processing time:
-  - processing time: on GPU under 45 seconds (all models), on CPU under 1 minute (quick models) / under 10 minutes (full-quality models)
+    - using CUDA-capable GPU: all models complete under 45 seconds
+    - on workstation without GPU: under 1 minute (quick models), under 10 minutes (full-quality models)
+    - on laptop without GPU: in 2-3 minutes (quick models), under 30 minutes (full-quality models)
   - low hardware requirements: most models do not require GPU (runs on any laptop), GPU does not need to have more than 8GB RAM
-- Sample data set is provided for each model: one click for downloading test data, one click to segment it.
+  - most processing runs in the background, therefore the application can be used normally while the segmentation is in progress
+- Offline:
+  - Network connection is only needed during installation and downloading of models.
   - All data remains on the user's computer, all computation is performed locally.
-- Most processing runs in the background, therefore the application can be used while the segmentation is in progress.

 ![](Screenshot01.jpg)